xpsi-group/neost/joss/paper.md

 # Acknowledgements

 GR and ALW acknowledge support from ERC Starting Grant No. 639217 CSINEUTRONSTAR.
 PT, TS and ALW acknowledge support from ERC Consolidator Grant No. 865768 AEONS (PI ALW).
 GR acknowledges support from Nederlandse Organisatie voor Wetenschappelijk Onderzoek VIDI and Projectruimte grants (PI Samaya Nissanke).
-NR and CPW are supported by NASA Grant No. 80NSSC22K0092 (PI Chanda Prescod-Weinstein)   More detailed acknowledgements are written in the project documentation [hosted on GitHub](https://xpsi-group.github.io/neost/acknowledgements.html).
+NR and CPW are supported by NASA Grant No. 80NSSC22K0092 (PI Chanda Prescod-Weinstein).
+IS and MM acknowledge support from ERC Advanced Grant No. 101020842 (PI Achim Schwenk).
+More detailed acknowledgements are written in the project documentation [hosted on GitHub](https://xpsi-group.github.io/neost/acknowledgements.html).

 # References